skienzmatishun/rippreport/content/p/top-shelf-corruption/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Top state law enforcement officers and ethics leaders ran an illegal self-dealing ring to enrich their own children with private trust funds.
+Sworn tax records and civil filings prove how powerful directors funneled state perks and trust cash directly into private family accounts.
+Discover the truth behind this Sweet Home shot glass of TOP SHELF CORRUPTION.
 ---
 Read these articles and you will see why Alabama is head over heels, above any state, when it comes to political corruption.
 What makes it worse is the small minded press in the state.
 Journalist in Alabama appear to only cover certain news.
 They favor their own commentary and shy away from news “scoops” from another local news source.
 They are ignoring the elephants on Goat Hill.